-- 8.1 This TS has been prepared on behalf of Rydon Homes Ltd., in support of their planning application for up to 30 residential dwellings on land south of Hamsland, Horsted Keynes, West Sussex. - 8.2 The site is located approximately 500m south of Horsted Keynes village centre and falls within the local planning authority (LPA) administrative area of Mid Sussex District (MSD), with the local highway authority (LHA) being West Sussex County Council (WSCC). - 8.3 The site is currently used for agricultural purposes with vehicle access via a gate with Hamsland.
-The site is bounded to the north by the Catholic Church of Saint Stephen and Hamsland, to the east by a residential dwelling and to the south and west by agricultural land. - 8.4 The site benefits from good accessibility to bus service 270 that provides residents with access to a range of locations including; East Grinstead, Ashurst Wood, Forest Row, Wych Cross, Horsted Keynes Station, Lindfield, Haywards Heath, Burgess Hill, Hassocks and Brighton.
+- 8.1 This TS has been prepared on behalf of Rydon Homes Ltd., in support of their planning application for 30 residential dwellings on land south of St. Stephens Church, Hamsland, Horsted Keynes, West Sussex. - 8.2 The site is located approximately 500m south of Horsted Keynes village centre and falls within the local planning authority (LPA) administrative area of Mid Sussex District (MSD), with the local highway authority (LHA) being West Sussex County Council (WSCC). - 8.3 The site is currently used for agricultural purposes with vehicle access via a gate with Hamsland.
+The site is bounded to the north by the Catholic Church of Saint Stephens and Hamsland, to the east by a residential dwelling and to the south and west by agricultural land. - 8.4 The site benefits from good accessibility to bus service 270 that provides residents with access to a range of locations including; East Grinstead, Ashurst Wood, Forest Row, Wych Cross, Horsted Keynes Station, Lindfield, Haywards Heath, Burgess Hill, Hassocks and Brighton.
 The 270 bus routes also link the site to Haywards Heath, East Grinstead and Haywards Heath Rail Station, providing access to National Rail services. - 8.5 The site is well located in relation to the existing pedestrian facilities provided within Horsted Keynes and suitable walking routes are available to connect the site to the village centre and local primary school.
 The local facilities within Horsted Keynes, except for the primary school and church are all within the recommended 800m walk distance from the site.
 The primary school and church are well within the recommended preferred maximum distances identified in IHT Guidelines.
-On this basis, it is considered that the site is located within a suitable walking distance from the services and facilities available in Horsted Keynes. - 8.6 In terms of sustainability, the location of the site is conducive to providing future residents with a realistic choice to the private car for many day-to-day journeys. - 8.7 The proposed access to the site will be in the location of the existing gated access to the west of the Saint Stephen Church.
+On this basis, it is considered that the site is located within a suitable walking distance from the services and facilities available in Horsted Keynes. - 8.6 In terms of sustainability, the location of the site is conducive to providing future residents with a realistic choice to the private car for many day-to-day journeys. - 8.7 The proposed access to the site will be in the location of the existing gated access to the southwest of St Stephens Church.
 The proposed access takes the form of a priority junction with Hamsland.
-The visibility at the vehicular access is provided in accordance with the advice contained within Manual for Streets. - 8.8 The Hamsland vehicular access will also provide for cyclists (on-road) and pedestrians via the 1.5m eastern footway. - 8.9 As part of the access proposals, a new lay-by will be provided to the north side of Hamsland in the vicinity of the site to accommodate the existing on-street parking and allow vehicles to pass more easily. - 8.10 The developer will use the West Sussex Residential Parking Demand Calculator to calculate the number of parking spaces required at the proposed development.
-The cycle parking will be provided in accordance with the West Sussex County Council's guidance. - 8.11 The proposed residential of up to 30 dwellings are predicted to generate up to 22 two-way vehicle trips in the morning peak hour and 19 two-way in the PM Peak hour resulting in no more than one additional vehicle every 3 minutes.
+The visibility at the vehicular access is provided in accordance with the advice contained within Manual for Streets. - The vehicular access will also provide for cyclists (on-road) and pedestrians via the 1.5m eastern footway. - 8.9 As part of the access proposals, a new lay-by will be provided to the north side of Hamsland in the vicinity of the site to accommodate the existing on-street parking and allow vehicles to pass more easily. - 8.10 The parking provision has been based on Table 2 of West Sussex Guidance for Parking in New Residential Developments.
+The cycle parking will be provided in accordance with the West Sussex County Council's guidance detailed in Table 4.1. - 8.11 The proposed 30 dwellings are predicted to generate up to 22 two-way vehicle trips in the morning peak hour and 19 two-way in the PM Peak hour resulting in no more than one additional vehicle every 3 minutes.